-The investment plan should be capable of meeting the investment objective and generate a handsome return at the same time.
+Investment plans should be capable of meeting the investment objective and generate a handsome return at the same time.

-For instance, a fixed deposit can be done for a varied time period, but there are certain instruments like government bonds and insurance policies that can provide better returns but have a longer lock-in period.
+For instance, a fixed deposit can be done for a varied time period, but there are certain instruments like government bonds and insurance policies which can provide better returns but have a longer lock-in period.

 The investor needs to carefully evaluate his/her risk profile from time to time in order to make suitable investments.

 This category of investments includes stocks of companies listed in the stock exchange, equity mutual funds etc. These instruments carry a high degree of risk but at the same time can offer significant returns.
-The tenure of such instruments is not fixed and can vary depending on the investor’s preference.
+Also, the tenure of such instruments is not fixed and can vary depending on the investor’s preference.

-The ‘actual value’ via investment only comes when the investors make an informed decision on the type of investment product that would complete their requirements
+The ‘actual value’ via investment only comes when the investors make an informed decision on the type of investment product that would complete their requirements.

 Let us understand a bit about each of the above:

 Equity mutual funds are funds that invest in the shares of the companies of different market capitalization.
-While compared to other instruments, the risk is higher in equity funds, but there is also a possibility of higher returns.
+While compared to other instruments, the risk is higher in equity funds, but there is also a possibility of high returns.